Tantalum73/TTITransition/README.md

 TTITransition
 =============

-Modal (interactive) transition between ViewControllers – Easy and beautifull.
+Modal and interactive transition between ViewControllers – Easy to integrate and aesthetic.

 ###NEW: Interactive Transitioning###
 See below for details.